Read commonly asked questions and FAQ's about NeurOptimal Neurofeedback. Click on links below or scroll down to learn more:

 We usually recommend 1-3 sessions per week per trainee, though you can train every day.
 When you rent, the minimum we recommend is twice per week because through the training the brain is learning a new way of decision making and, like learning a new language, the more frequently the brain practices, the faster we learn.

 If I do 30 sessions in 30 days will that have the same effect as 30 sessions over 3 months?

 No. While your brain will learn a lot about itself if you train every day for a month the value of spreading those trainings over 3 months is that it gives your behaviour and thought patterns time to adapt.
 For example, when the brain learns it doesn't need to stay in an anxious fight/flight pattern it's going to want to hang out less in highly anxious environments.

 What if one cannot perform all included sessions in one month?

 The monthly fee is regardless of how many sessions one completes.
-If you don't finish all sessions the first month, you can always extend the rental for an additional month or two weeks.
-You can then downgrade or upgrade to another plan.
+If you don't finish all sessions the first month, you can always extend the rental for an additional month or two weeks and pay for another rental cycle.
+You can also downgrade or upgrade to another plan.
+View pricing

 What do I do if I have trouble with my equipment?

 When you rent from us you'll be assigned a neurofeedback trainer coach to guide you if you are in need of extra help.
 Every rental includes a printed manual on how to use the system as well as how to troubleshoot.
 Usually a reboot of the system helps but if not, email your rental manager or use the chat widget on our website with a description of the problem and include the best way/time to reach you.
 It's important that you read the print out that came with the equipment and follow our guidelines how to handle the equipment.
 View a detailed renting guide here which includes videos on how to set up the equipment at home.